Pico SaaS Platform

 2. Understand the existing platform, In order to identify the flaws in the current interface, the flow and the current working method.

 3. Learn about the company's objective and mission, create a new structure and adjust new features to meet these objectives.

 I began reading, learning, and understanding platforms related to Collection and Management Data, Conversation Flow Editor, and CRM systems, which helped me understand and align with the goals and vision of the company.

 I learned about users and their immediate needs and limitations by creating personas, which helped me visualize their journey and design the structure of the platform.
-I also reviewed a number of similar applications to learn about the main principles and features of each and to get inspiration for how our platform should be built.
+I also reviewed a number of similar products to learn about the main principles and features of each and to get inspiration for how our platform should be built.

-The insights gathered from my research helped me ask meaningful questions later on in the design process, understand the needs and identify some key insights that gave me an opportunity to come up with solutions and make product design decisions that would benefit the user.
+The insights gathered from my research helped me ask meaningful questions later on in the design process, understand the needs and identify some key insights that gave me an opportunity to come up with solutions and make design decisions that would benefit the user.

 There were several findings for each subject during the research process.